 29. Independent Directors should not continue to have this status for a continuous period of more than 12 years.
-See section: B.1.2

 30. Proprietary Directors should resign when the shareholders that they represent sell their entire ownership interest.
 They should also do so, in the proportional amount, when any such shareholder reduces their stake to a level which requires a reduction in the number of their proprietary Directors.